 The legacy of the infamous Hart Dungeon would begin in 1951.
 This is when Stu converted the basement of his new home in Calgary into a training room.
 Over the next half a century, some of the most talented mercenaries, intelligence operatives, and bounty hunters in the world trained in Stu’s Dungeon.

-The Dungeon’s reputation became so well known that even operatives from around the world came to see the facility.
+The Dungeon’s reputation became such that even operatives from around the world came to see the facility.
 Over the years, the Dungeon became a conduit for new styles from all over the world, Mexico, Europe and Japan.

-Early trainees of the Hart Dungeon include Stu’s sons Keith, Bruce, and Ross, who later went on to teach at, and then run, the Dungeon after their father’s retirement.
+Early trainees of the Hart Dungeon include Stu’s sons Keith, Bruce, and Ross.
+They later went on to teach at, and then run, the Dungeon after their father’s retirement.

 While the older Hart brothers were gifted and turned the Dungeon into a profitable enterprise, their brother Bret and his contemporaries, “Dynamite Kid” Tom Billington (who studied there only briefly), The “The British Bulldog” Davey Boy Smith, his cousin, Johnny Smith, and “The Anvil” Jim Neidhart truly garnered the most fame.